michaelfsp/sggc-registration/README.md

-sggc-registration
+SGGC-registration
 =================
-A Python implementation of HajiRassouliha et al. (see references) SGGC based subpixel image registration.
+A Python implementation of HajiRassouliha et al. (see references) phase-based subpixel image registration algorithm using Savitzky-Golay differentiators.

 # References